 Compliance with the requirements of laws, regulations, contracts, and grants listed below is the responsibility of Mt.
 San Jacinto Community College District's management.
 In connection with the audit referred to above, we selected and tested transactions and records to determine the Mt.
-San Jacinto Community College District's compliance with the State laws and regulations applicable to the following items:
+San Jacinto Community College District's compliance with the State laws and regulations in accordance with Section 400 of the Chancellor's Office California Community Colleges Contracted District Audit Manual (CDAM) issued in May 2012 applicable to the following items:

-Section 421 Salaries of Classroom Instructors: 50 Percent Law Section 423 Apportionment for Instructional Service Agreements/Contracts Section 424 State General Apportionment Required Data Elements Section 425 Residency Determination for Credit Courses Section 426 Students Actively Enrolled Section 427 Concurrent Enrollment of K-12 Students in Community College Credit Courses Section 431 Gann Limit Calculation Section 432 Enrollment Fee Section 433 CalWORKS - Use of State and Federal TANF Funding Section 435 Open Enrollment Section 437 Student Fee - Instructional Materials and Health Fees Section 473 Economic and Workforce Development (EWD) Section 474 Extended Opportunity Programs and Services (EOPS) Section 475 Disabled Student Programs and Services (DSPS) Section 477 Cooperative Agencies Resources for Education (CARE) Section 478 Preference for Veterans and Qualified Spouses for Federally Funded Qualified Training Programs Section 479 To Be Arranged (TBA) Hours
+Section 421 Salaries of Classroom Instructors: 50 Percent Law Section 423 Apportionment for Instructional Service Agreements/Contracts Section 424 State General Apportionment Funding System Section 425 Residency Determination for Credit Courses Section 426 Students Actively Enrolled Section 427 Concurrent Enrollment of K-12 Students in Community College Credit Courses Section 431 Gann Limit Calculation Section 433 California Work Opportunity and Responsibility to Kids (CalWORKS) Section 435 Open Enrollment Section 437 Student Fee - Instructional and Other Materials Section 438 Student Fees - Health Fees and Use of Health Fees Section 474 Extended Opportunity Programs and Services (EOPS) and Cooperative Agencies Resources for Education (CARE) Section 475 Disabled Student Programs and Services (DSPS) Section 476 Curriculum and Instruction Section 479 To Be Arranged (TBA) Hours

-The District reports no Instructional Service Agreements/Contracts for Apportionment Funding; therefore the compliance tests within this section were not applicable.
+The District reports no Instructional Service Agreements/Contracts for Apportionment Funding; therefore, the compliance tests within this section were not applicable.